Here’s a flavour of what we do:

 The Typing Man narrative was adapted for an experience with graphics and composed sound at The Bluecoat in Liverpool.
 The original story was shortlisted in the Mslexia awards from over 2,000 entries.
 Read about the creative team.

 22,571 visitors of all ages took part in Colours, Community & Chemistry at the People’s History Museum in Northwest England.

 Artificial silk is a textile too.
-From the turn of the 1900s this transformative textile was made in the Northwest of England in a huge factory where workers from all continents worked side by side.
-Filaments of silk from the cellulose in wood were twisted together and woven into clothes, war-time parachutes, sanitary wear for hospitals and many other forms.
-M&S used artificial silk to for nightwear.
+From the eve of the Second World War this transformative textile was made in the northwest of England in a huge factory where workers from all continents worked side by side.
+Filaments of silk from the cellulose in wood were twisted together and woven into clothes, war-time parachutes, sanitary wear including pads, items for hospitals, and many other forms.
+M&S used artificial silk for their popular nighties.
 Artificial silk was exported all over the world.
 Click here for more.